c3g/GenPipes_Docs/docs/source/about/index.rst

 About
 =====

-GenPipes is an open source Python-based Workflow Management System (WMS) for Next Generation Sequencing (NGS) genomics pipeline development.
+GenPipes is an open-source Python-based tool for managing Next Generation Sequencing (NGS) genomics workflows.
+It comes with a set of high-quality analysis pipelines, optimized for high-performance computing (HPC) and cloud environments.

-As part of its implementation, GenPipes includes a set of high-quality, standardized analysis pipelines, designed for high-performance computing (HPC) resources and cloud environments.
+Since 2013, these pipelines have been tested, refined, and widely used.
+GenPipes simplifies complex genomics analysis, making it accessible not just for bioinformatics pros but also for students and researchers.
+It offers flexible, reliable tools for standard genomic studies and can be extended for advanced research.

-GenPipes pipelines have been tested, continuously improved through industry standard benchmarks, and used extensively since its first release in 2013.
-By combining both WMS and extensively validated end-to-end genomic analysis workflows, into a simple tool, GenPipes not only enables bioinformatics professionals but also students, researchers in need of bioinformatics tools to perform turnkey analyses for a wide range of bioinformatics applications in the genomics field.
-It also allows flexible and robust extensions for advanced genomics research.
+Perfect for anyone needing fast, proven bioinformatics solutions.

 You can learn more about GenPipes, its target audience, sponsors, how the project has evolved over the years and `license <https://bitbucket.org/mugqic/genpipes/src/master/COPYING.LESSER>`_ information in the following section.